mastaal/nllegalcit/docs/index.rst

 The following types of citations are implemented, work in progress, or planned:

 .. csv-table::
+   :widths: 30, 20, 50
    :header: Citation type, Implementation status, Implementation notes

    "Kamerstukken (Dutch parliamentary documents)", "⚠️ Work in progress", "Works reasonably well for modern (>1995) citations following the guidelines.
 Older citations may work.
-Simple page number notations work.."
+Simple page number notations work."
    "Handelingen (Dutch parliamentary minutes)", "🗓️ Planned", "" "ECLI case law citations", "⚠️ Work in progress", "Seems to work, but more testing is needed.
 Paragraph information is not parsed."
    "Dutch case law other than ECLI", "🗓️ Planned", ""